MathieuDehouck/MathieuDehouck.github.io/index.md

 Most of my work has focused on syntactic analysis in a multilingual environment.
 But I am also interested in morphological analysis, low resource languages (with big populations or with very small ones), historical linguistics, epigraphy and cross-lingual annotation consistency, amongst other.

-I also work on computability and complexity theory and related areas of computer science and mathematics.
+I am also interested in computability and complexity theory and related areas of computer science and mathematics.

 # In Progress

 I am the main annotator behind the 𐌉𐌊𐌖𐌅𐌉𐌍𐌀 dependency treebank, a [Universal Dependencies](https://universaldependencies.org/#language-) treebank for Umbrian.

+# Internships

+I am always happy to have interns.
+I am currently looking for someone to work on a language evolution project, see [this](https://mathieudehouck.github.io/Evolution.pdf) for more details.

 # Publications